-Commercial establishments are present in most municipalities of the UoM of Qalaat El-Istiglal. with the majority being small-sized businesses.
-There are around 295 shops in the union, mainly including clothing retail shops; supermarkets; butcheries; bakeries; fuel stations; and shops selling vegetables, building materials, agricultural products, furniture, electronics, etc., according to a consultation meeting with relevant stakeholders.
+Commercial establishments are present in most municipalities included within the UoM of Joumeh, with the majority being small-sized businesses.
+Commercial activities in the union mainly involve clothing retail; supermarkets; butcheries; bakeries; fuel stations; and shops selling building materials, cosmetics, flowers, agricultural products, furniture, electronics, etc. According to a consultation meeting with relevant stakeholders, small-scale shops are insufficient to meet the needs of the local market, forcing residents to go outside the UoM of Joumeh to fulfil their requirements.
 The trade sector faces similar challenges to those of the industry sector, including persistent power outages - leading to spoilage of perishable goods at times and increased energy costs for private generators in some cases - and competition from imported foreign goods.
-Other challenges within this sector include decreased sales due to the reduced purchasing power of customers and noticeable investment decline as a result of the COVID-19 pandemic, ongoing economic crisis, and exchange rate volatility, impeding proper pricing aligned with costs and purchasing power.
+Other challenges within this sector include decreased sales due to the reduced purchasing power of customers, noticeable investment decline due to the ongoing economic crisis, and exchange rate volatility, impeding proper pricing aligned with costs and purchasing power.